gillius/jalleg/README.md

 project is built with [Gradle](http://gradle.org/).
 Gradle is capable of downloading itself and all dependencies needed to build the project.

-Simply get the source code and run `gradlew build` in Windows or `sh gradlew build` for Unix-like shells such as BASH.
+Simply get the source code and run `gradlew build` in Windows or `./gradlew build` for Unix-like shells such as BASH.
-If you've cloned from git or run `chmod u+x gradlew` then you can just use `./gradlew` in Unix-like systems.
-Gradle invocation examples from onward will use `gradlew` as example, but replace with `sh gradlew` or `./gradlew` as appropriate.

 If you want to run the example "ball and paddle" game: